Swai-S/Supersonic-reacting-DNS-/README.md

 - OpenFOAM v13 from openfoam.org
 - Linux environment (tested on Ubuntu)

+# Multicomponent Shock Tube Test
+It is used to verify the correctness of the multicomponent compressible solver configuration before applying it to more complex supersonic reacting flows.

 # Shock tube comparison
 - Script: `scripts/compare_shocktube_exact.py`
 - Input data: